Congratulations on your engagement!

-Asking yourself: "Am I enjoying talking with and feel comfortable around this photographer/makeup artist/venue manager/celebrant/florist?"
+Asking yourself: "Am I enjoying chatting with and feel comfortable around this photographer/makeup artist/venue manager/celebrant/florist?"

 If the answer is 'no', then get the hell out of there.

 Yes?
 Then back off, or hire a planner, push the date back, delegate some tasks or simplify; MAKE IT FEEL GOOD.
 (It’s what Unbridely TV is ALL ABOUT!)

 Protect your engagement experience and your relationship, by prioritising how you tick things off your 'to do' list.

 2) How do you want to feel on your wedding day?

 You’re getting ready the morning of the big day; how do you want to feel?

 Pumped?
 Calm?
-Nervous?
-Wonderful?
+In control?
 Relaxed?
 Giddy with excitement?

-Each one of these feelings is linked inextricably to decisions that are made LONG before the big day: like the people you choose to have in your bridal party, where you get ready, when you get ready, how you get ready and the suppliers you've hired.
+Each one of these feelings is linked inextricably to decisions that are made LONG before the big day, such as the people you choose to have in your bridal party, where you get ready, when you get ready, how you get ready and the suppliers/vendors you've hired.

 Would you love to do a morning yoga session with your girls?